-304.8 SUPERVISOR RESPONSIBILITIES
+303.8 SUPERVISOR RESPONSIBILITIES

 When possible, supervisors should respond to calls when they reasonably believe there is a likelihood the TASER device may be used.
-A supervisor should respond to all incidents where the TASER device was activated.
+A supervisor should respond, if on duty to all incidents where the TASER device was activated.
+The Omak Police Department does not hold the staffing for a supervisor to be on duty at all times.

 A supervisor should review each incident where a person has been exposed to an activation of the TASER device.
-The device's onboard memory should be downloaded through the data port by a supervisor or Rangemaster and saved with the related arrest/crime report.
+The device's onboard memory should be downloaded through the data port by a supervisor or Firearms Instructor or Taser Instructor and saved with the related arrest/crime report.
 Photographs of probe sites should be taken and witnesses interviewed.

-304.9 TRAINING
+303.9 TRAINING